Bijective Cremona transformations of the plane

 \begin{proof} Let $g\in\Aut(X)$.
-Since raising $g$ to an odd power does not change the parity of its permutations, we can assume the action on $X(k)$ induced by $g$ has order a power of $2$.
-This allows us to choose a point $p\in X(k)$ that is fixed by $g$ as guaranteed by Lemma~\ref{lem:powerOf2}~\ref{powerOf2_fixpoints}.
+Because raising to an odd power does not change the parity of a permutation, we can assume the action on $X(k)$ induced by $g$ has order a power of $2$.
+This allows us to choose a point $p\in X(k)$ fixed by $g$ as guaranteed by Lemma~\ref{lem:powerOf2}~\ref{powerOf2_fixpoints}.

-{\bf Case $(d=8)$:} If $X$ is not minimal (over $k$), then there exists a $(-1)$-curve $E\subset X$ defined over $k$, and the contraction of $E$ gives a morphism $h\colon X\to\bP^2$.
-Every $g\in\Aut(X)$ leaves $E$ invariant, hence is conjugate to an automorphism of $\bP^2$ fixing $h(E)\in\bP^2$.
-It follows that $g$ induces an even permutation on $X(k)$ by Propositions~\ref{prop:PGLpermute} and Theorem~\ref{thm:parityBirMapIntro}.
+\begin{description}[leftmargin=0cm] \item[Case~$d=8$.]
+If $X$ is not minimal (over $k$), then there exists a $(-1)$-curve $E\subset X$ over $k$, and contracting $E$ gives a morphism $h\colon X\to\bP^2$.
+Every $g\in\Aut(X)$ leaves $E$ invariant, thus is conjugate to an automorphism of $\bP^2$ fixing $h(E)\in\bP^2$.
+Therefore, $g$ induces an even permutation on $X(k)$ by Proposition~\ref{prop:PGLpermute} and Theorem~\ref{thm:parityBirMapIntro}.